commschamp/cc.mqtt5.libs/doc/custom_client_build.md

 and [comms::util::StaticVector](https://github.com/commschamp/comms/blob/master/include/comms/util/StaticVector.h)
 from the [COMMS library](https://github.com/commschamp/comms) instead.
 These classes don't use exceptions and/or dynamic memory allocation and can be suitable for bare-metal systems.
+The variables below allow data storae types customization for selected fields as well as disable some features of the library to reduce the code size as well as improve runtime performance.

+---
 ### CC_MQTT5_CLIENT_CUSTOM_NAME
 This variable specifies the name of the custom client library.
 It will influence the names of the API functions.
 The **default** client build